Image © ITV Studios, 1969

 John's television career began to develop from the mid-1950s.
 He guested in such series as The Grove Family, Emergency Ward 10 and was a cast regular in the detective series Sergeant Cork.
 Later roles came in Special Branch, The Pallisers and the Sir John Mills Quatermass.
 His last credited screen appearance was in 1984 in the series Strangers and Brothers.
 Despite quite a long career, he only made about fifty credited screen appearances.
 He also wrote and introduced some children's educational serials for Associated-Rediffusion and adapted plays for television during the 1960s.
 For a number of years he taught microphone technique to students at the Central School of Speech and Drama.

 John was firstly married to the actress Sara Jackson (1910-1982), who later became a children writer, and then to Dora Campbell (1915-1997).
 He was father to three children.
-In his later years he found great happiness with the actress Barbara Bolton, who nursed him devotedly through the two years of his final illness.
+In his later years he found great happiness with the actress Barbara Bolton (1927-2017), who nursed him devotedly through the two years of his final illness.

 Michael Ripper

-Character & Episode: Punter in It's Supposed to be Thicker Than Water
+Character & Episode: Punter in It's Supposed To Be Thicker Than Water

 Born: 27/01/1913, Portsmouth, Hampshire, England (as Michael George Paul Ripper)